Positions and principles

 For the manufacturing sector, ExxonMobil’s focus is on carbon capture and storage and hydrogen.
 The International Energy Agency and the U.N.
 Intergovernmental Panel on Climate Change have identified both hydrogen and carbon capture and storage as vital to reducing emissions associated with manufacturing and heavy industry.

 The carbon capture and storage opportunities that ExxonMobil is evaluating have the potential to move forward with current technologies.
 However, to drive investment and deploy the technology at the pace and scale needed to meet the Paris Agreement goals, governments must establish durable regulatory and legal frameworks as well as incentives, similar to those available for other more established low-emission technologies.
-Low-carbon policies should be clear, cost-effective, technology-neutral and aligned with free-market principles.
+With effective government policies in place, and advancements in technology, broad deployment of commercial-scale carbon capture and storage projects could create a new industry, resulting in job creation and economic growth.
+Low carbon policies should be clear, cost-effective, technology-neutral and aligned with free market principles.

 ExxonMobil supports a policy and regulatory framework for carbon capture and storage that would: